issaceee/study-vault/z. Assets/source_notes/@mcgurlNovelArtElevations2002.md

 **5. From “difference” to “distinction”: his method**

-- McGurl calls his approach **“methodological philistinism”**: he brackets questions of aesthetic greatness and instead treats modernist novels as social objects that produce distinctions (a bit like a sociologist studying religion without deciding which god is real).
+- ==McGurl calls his approach **“methodological philistinism”**: he brackets questions of aesthetic greatness and instead treats modernist novels as social objects that produce distinctions (a bit like a sociologist studying religion without deciding which god is real).==

 - Draws on Veblen, Weber, Mannheim, and especially Bourdieu’s idea of **“classification struggle”**: modernist novels don’t just depict social classes – they actively participate in struggles over what counts as high/low, smart/stupid, refined/vulgar.